grantbergland/phase-1-javascript-project-mode/phase-1-javascript-project-mode/README.md

   <img width="550" height="800" src=demo.gif>
 </p>

+# Description
+I made this because I wanted an app that would populate with great images of superheroes and make it possible for someone to access obscure facts about their superhero of choice.
+As a comic book geek, I wanted to be able to look up family members of superheroes so that I could win trivia contests.

+Because I needed 3 event listeners to fulfill the assignment, I embedded an alert message and a mouseover message in addition to DOMContentLoaded.

 # Installation
 To install, fork and clone this lab into your local environment.
 Click on index.html to open the app in your browser.